Weesen, Switzerland: Geography

 Weesen has an area, As of 2006, of 5.4 km2.
 Of this area, 36.3% is used for agricultural purposes, while 51.9% is forested.
 Of the rest of the land, 9.1% is settled (buildings or roads) and the remainder (2.8%) is non-productive (rivers or lakes).

+The Flybach, a small creek, runs through Weesen.
+Until the correction of the river Linth (1807–1823), Weesen was located near the river Maag, which was the outflow of Lake Walen (Walensee) and which merged with the Linth further west.

+Nearby mountains belong to the Appenzell Alps to the north (Federispitz, Mattstock, Speer), the Glarus Alps (Mürtschenstock) to the south, and the Schwyz Alps (Chöpfenberg, Planggenstock) to the west.

 Coat of arms

 The blazon of the municipal coat of arms is Argent a Bendlet Gules between two Lions counterpassant of the same.